dbos-inc/dbos-docs/docs/api-reference/communicatorlib.md

 ### Simple Email Service (SES)

 DBOS provides a communicator for sending email using AWS SES.
 This library is for sending email, with or without a template.
 For details of the functionality, see the documentation accompanying the [@dbos-inc/communicator-email-ses](https://github.com/dbos-inc/dbos-transact/tree/main/packages/communicator-email-ses) package.

+## Simple Storage Service (S3)

+DBOS provides communicators for working with S3, and workflows for keeping a database table in sync with an S3 bucket.
+For details of the functionality, see the documentation accompanying the [@dbos-inc/component-aws-s3](https://github.com/dbos-inc/dbos-transact/tree/main/packages/component-aws-s3) package.